• Skip to primary navigation

 The walkie-talkie range will be affected by your terrain and environmental factors, so be sure to test the range in your area before relying on the device in an emergency.

-Although our ancestors used audio and visual signals to communicate for centuries, recent innovations and inventions have given the modern-day off-gridder many options to choose from.
+Although our ancestors used audio and visual signals to communicate for centuries, recent innovations and inventions have given the modern-day off-gridder many options.

-Whatever your situation, location, and needs, there’s an off-grid communication method right for you.
+Whatever your situation, location, and needs, an off-grid communication method is right for you.

-Remember to assess every option and product against your most important requirements including reliability, durability, range, cost, and ease-of-use.
-This will ensure you choose the right solution and keep you connected to your friends, family, and the outside world.
+Remember to assess every option and product against your most important requirements, including reliability, durability, range, cost, and ease-of-use.
+This will ensure you choose the right solution and connect you to your friends, family, and the outside world.

 Interested in learning more about homesteading and living off-the-grid?
 Continue reading below.